Rick's Free Auto Repair Advice

 Cabin air filter catch all the debris from fresh air, like leaves, dust, and pollen

-Moisture in the AC system can also cause an AC blows cold then warm condition
+Moisture in the AC system can also cause your car’s AC to blow cold then warm air

 Any time you lose refrigerant from your car’s AC system, that leak allows air and moisture to enter.
 If you simply add more refrigerant every year without fixing the leak, you build up too much internal moisture.

-The moisture can freeze into ice crystals right at the orifice tube or expansion valve, clogging it and stopping the flow.
-The symptom appears as: blows cold, then warm.
-If you shut off turn on the heat for a while, that’ll melt the ice crystals and the system will start cooling again.
-But it will still freeze up.
+Moisture can freeze into ice crystals at the orifice tube or expansion valve, clogging it and stopping the flow.
+The symptom appears as an AC system that blows cold and then warm air.
+If you shut off the AC for a while, the ice crystals melt, and the system will start cooling again, but it will still freeze up.

-How to tell whether your AC has low charge or moisture?
+How do you tell whether your AC has low charge or moisture?

-When an evaporator freezes due to low charge, you’ll also have decreased airflow because the ice is blocking the air.
-If you shut off the vehicle and leave it for a half hour or so, you’ll see a huge puddle of water under the vehicle.
+When an evaporator freezes due to low charge, you’ll also have decreased airflow because the ice blocks the air.
+If you shut off the vehicle and leave it for half an hour, you’ll see a huge puddle of water under the vehicle.
 That’s the sign of a low charge.
 All the ice has melted and drained out the condensation tube onto the ground.

 If the AC blows cold then warm condition was caused by moisture in the system, you won’t notice a decrease in airflow and you won’t see a puddle of water after shutting off the vehicle.

-Another cause of AC blows cold then warm
+A refrigerant overcharge can also cause an AC blows cold then warm condition

 An overcharged car AC system can start out pumping cold air.
-But that cold air turns warm fairly soon after because the high side pressures build to the point that the high pressure switch shuts off the compressor clutch.
-Once pressures equalize, the high pressure switch allows the compressor to start up again.
-The cycle repeats over and over, providing a short period of cold air, followed by warm air.
+However, that cold air turns warm fairly soon after because the high side pressures build up to the point that the high-pressure switch shuts off the compressor clutch.
+Once pressures equalize, the high-pressure switch allows the compressor to start up again.
+The cycle repeats, providing a short period of cold air followed by warm air.
 The fix?
 Evacuate and recharge the car AC system.

-Yet another cause of AC blows cold then warm
+A bum radiator fan can also cause an AC blows cold then warm condition

 If your car AC blows cold air when driving at highway speeds but turns warm at stop lights or when driving at slow speeds, you may have a bad radiator fan or radiator fan relay.
-Many cars are equipped with two radiator fans, while others have one fan that can run at different speeds.
-In cars with dual fans, one fan is designed to run at full speed any time the AC is on.
+Many cars have two radiator fans, while others have one fan that can run at different speeds.
+In cars with dual fans, one fan is designed to run at full speed whenever the AC is on.
 If that fan isn’t working properly, it can’t cool the condenser enough to remove enough heat from the gaseous refrigerant to get it to condense back into a liquid.
 That also causes high pressures that can shut off the compressor.
 The fix?
-Check the radiator fans to make sure at least one fan turns one when the AC is switched on.
+Check the radiator fans to make sure at least one fan turns on when the AC is switched on.

-However, some cars operate both fans at low speed while driving and switch into high speed mode when the AC is running.
-So get tricked into thinking your fans are ok simply because they’re running.
-They must run at high speed in order to draw enough air across the condenser to make the system cool properly.
+However, some cars operate both fans at low speeds while driving and switch to high-speed mode when the AC is running.
+So don’t get tricked into thinking your fans are okay simply because they’re running.
+They must run at high speed to draw enough air across the condenser to make the system cool properly.

 Most common reasons car AC won’t cool